-The stochastic, curtailed yield of the existing WSS was estimated as 247.3 million m3/a.
+The curtailed (stochastic) yield of the existing WSS was estimated as 247.3 million m/a.

 The potential shortages in water supply by 2040, for the various water requirements scenarios, when compared with the stochastic WSS yield are as indicated in Table 4-4.